rubenwardy/minetest_modding_book/_en/basics/getting_started.md

     descriptions = Adds a node
     depends = default

 This mod has the name "mymod".
-It has three text files: init.lua, mod.conf, and depends.txt.\\
+It has two text files: init.lua and mod.conf.\\
 The script prints a message and then registers a node – which will be explained in the next chapter.\\
 There's a single dependency, the